 SSL (or Secure Sockets Layer) is a security measure to establish encrypted (or coded) links between a web server and a browser in an online transaction.

-In layman terms, SSL ensures that all data exchanged between the web server and browser remains protected and secure.
-An SSL certificate is required to produce SSL connection.
+In layman’s terms, SSL ensures that all data exchanged between the web server and browser remains secure.
+An SSL certificate is required to produce an SSL connection.

 There are several methods to check this error.
-However only a few are as easy to follow and viable as the 10 mentioned below.
-We handpicked these methods to make sure the error is weeded out from the roots.
+However, only a few are as easy to follow and viable as the 10 mentioned below.
+We handpicked these methods to ensure the error was weeded from the roots.

 Method 1: Disabling SSL/HTTPS Scanning from Antivirus

 Anti-virus software these days provides a tool called SSL/HTTPS Scanning.
 It essentially makes a secure copy of details that the browser can give to the web server.

 In simpler terms, it doesn’t let Google Chrome provide built-in security, which causes Err_SSL_Version_Or_Cipher_Mismatch error.
 Before starting, you should also see if your Internet is working fine and if you don’t have any DNS Probe Finished NXDomain type errors present.